BotCity Studio SDKΒΆ

 Warning

-In this case, it is necessary to request the permissions described in this section from the responsible team.
+In this case, you need to request the necessary permissions from the responsible team as described in the prerequisites section.

-You can also export test results to a CSV file using the Export
+You can also export the test results to a CSV file using the Export button and contact the support team by clicking the Talk to a Specialist button.

 Info